tent/sigil/README.md

 This repo contains a Sigil implementation written in Go, but Sigil can be implemented in any language.

-Sigil uses the truncated MD5 hash of a string to create identicons.
+Sigil uses the truncated MD5 hash of a string to create 5x5 identicons.
+The first three columns and the color are generated from the truncated hash, the last two columns are a reflection of the first two (1->5, 2->4).

 ### Roadmap